uniformdev/uniform-mesh-theme-pack/README.md

 # Theme Pack Mesh app for Uniform

+> ⚠️ This codebase doesn't support Node.js 21 or later yet, `npm run build` will break.

 This mesh app extends Uniform Canvas UI with the support for themes and new custom parameters that facilitate the configuration of visual aspects - header style, button style, column size (slider), etc.

 ![alt text](public/theme-pack-parameters.png "Theme Pack parameters")